Democratic education: Democratic governance

-Democratic governance implies the active participation of the entire community, including the children, in the various collective decision-making processes that govern the learning environment.
+Democratic governance entails the active participation of the entire community, including children, in collective decision-making processes that govern the learning environment.
 This democratic management can take many forms.
 While most Democratic Schools and Children's Republics make decisions based on majority vote, Agile Learning Centers, Sociocratic Schools, occupied schools and occupied universities use consensus decision-making.
 The collective decision making can cover anything from small matters to the appointment or dismissal of staff and the creation or annulment of rules, or to general expenditure and the structure of the day.
-At some democratic learning environments all are expected to attend these meetings, at others they are voluntary.
+At some democratic learning environments, all are expected to attend these meetings; at others, they are voluntary.

 Student autonomy

-While other forms of alternative pedagogy such as Freinet and Montessori leave it up to the learners to decide how, when and with whom they learn, democratic education also places the content in the hands of the learners.
-Therefore in democratic educational environments, attendance to classes and other educational activities is voluntary.
+While other forms of alternative pedagogy, such as Freinet and Montessori, leave it up to learners to decide how, when, and with whom they learn, democratic education also places the content in learners' hands.
+Therefore, in democratic educational environments, attendance at classes and other educational activities is voluntary.